microsoft/mu_tiano_platforms/Platforms/QemuSbsaPkg/Library/MsPlatformDevicesLibQemuSbsa/ReadMe.md

 ## About

-This abstraction layer sets up devices paths for QEMU Q35 platform console input/output that can be used by Project Mu based BDS.
+This abstraction layer sets up devices paths for QEMU SBSA platform console input/output that can be used by Project Mu based BDS.
-QEMU (Cirrus Logic 5446) video controller is configured to preferred graphics output for current implementation.
+QEMU (BOCHS) video controller is configured to preferred graphics output for current implementation.

 ## Copyright